grantwill74/notes-on-algorithm-design/slides/module_8/module_8.md

 # Fixing it (2)

 So that's an algorithm that seems like it would return the answer.
-For $n$ pence, take the minimum of:
+For $n$ pence, take the minimum greater than zero of:
 - $C(n - 240) + 1$
 - $C(n - 60) + 1$
 - $C(n - 12) + 1$